There are 200 different types of apprenticeships available in over 1200 job roles.

 Apprentices can earn over £100,000 more than other workers over their lifetimes

-The National Minimum wage for apprenticeships is £3.70 per hour for apprentices aged 16-18 or those aged 19 and over in the first year of their apprenticeship, however most employers pay more than the minimum wage and the average salary is closer to £170 a week.
+The National Minimum wage for apprenticeships is £4.15 per hour (April 2020) for apprentices aged 16-18 or those aged 19 and over in the first year of their apprenticeship, however most employers pay more than the minimum wage and the average salary is closer to £170 a week.
 For national minimum wage please see www.gov.uk/national-minimum-wage-rates

 Apprenticeships combine on the job training, with usually a day release to college or a training centre; some offer block placements over a week or two every so often.